Goalball: Penalties

 In a penalty situation, a single player is required to defend the entire goal for one throw.
 The player chosen is determined by the penalty.
 For instance, a high ball or illegal defence penalty is defended by the player who committed the penalty.
-On the other hand, an illegal coaching penalty is defended by a player chosen by the coach of the throwing team (previously the last recorded thrower of that team).
+On the other hand, an illegal coaching penalty is defended by a player chosen by the coach of the throwing team.

-Official rules

 The official rules for the sport are provided on the IBSA website.
 Rules were adjusted every four years, until January 2025, when the organisation changed it to an annual interval.

 Referees may be internationally certified under a structured scheme, from IBSA Goalball Level 1 to Level 3.
 Goalball world championships and Paralympic tournaments are called by Level 3 referees.
 Participating countries may also have a national referee scheme.

 Changes over time have seen regulation period halves increase from seven, to ten, to the present twelve minutes.
 Team staff were limited to when coaching could occur, but now it is after any whistled stoppage in play.
 Rules such as step-over and third-time throw have been removed.
 The ball must be thrown back towards the opposition goals within ten seconds from contact.
 In 2014, this was extended to reaching the centre line to ensure a quicker delivery.
 Eye patching was introduced under the eye shades to reduce cheating.
+In 2025, half-time was changed from three to five minutes, and overtime went from three-minutes halves to a six-minute period.

 Competitions and events

-Goalball is a sport played at the Paralympic Games.
-During the Games, male and female teams are eligible to compete following various selection requirements.
+Goalball is played at the Paralympic Games.
 The number of participating teams has changed over the decades, but for the Paris 2024 Paralympic Games, this was reduced from ten to eight teams per division by the International Paralympic Committee.
-Competition is open to sighted persons to national level, but for international IBSA-sanctioned tournaments, athletes must have a visual impairment classification of B1, B2, or B3.
+For the IBSA-sanctioned tournaments, athletes must have a visual impairment classification of B1, B2, or B3.

-The IBSA World Goalball Championships has been held every four years, since 1978.
-A youth world championships was introduced, and the Fifth IBSA Goalball World Youth Championships were run in Budaors, Hungary, in July 2017, the first outside of the U.S. state of Colorado.

-Championships are held within the regions of Africa, America, Asia-Pacific (formerly separately as Asia, and Oceania regions), and Europe.
+The IBSA World Goalball Championships has been held every four years since 1978.
+Championships are held within the regions of Africa, America, Asia-Pacific, and Europe.

-Diving as part of defensive skills has been used as a training activity for (sighted) sports teams.
-Professional teams trying goalball have included the Boston Bruins ice hockey, Queensland Fire cricket, and Seattle Sounders FC association football teams.
+Diving as part of defensive skills has been used as a training activity.
+Professional teams trying goalball have included Boston Bruins, Queensland Fire, and Seattle Sounders FC.